Advertisement

 Though cautious in areas with heavy fishing pressure or boat traffic, reds are opportunistic feeders that search out prey aggressively.
 The inferior position of their mouth is better suited for foraging on or near the bottom, which causes them to break the surface with their tails in shallow water.
 But while crabs and shrimp make up a large portion of their diet, so do baitfish like mullet, menhaden, herring, sardines, pilchards, pinfish, pigfish and others.

-Snook is often called linesider.
+Snook are often called linesiders.

 Snook are extremely discerning and display amazing power for their size .
 Alex Suescun

-A total of 8 snook species are recognized, but only 4 — the Pacific Black Snook, Pacific White Snook, the Mexican Snook and the Common Snook — are known to exceed 20 pounds in weight.
-The latter is the most popular and widespread, ranging from North Carolina to Northern Brazil, with pockets of fish residing in southeast Texas and various Caribbean islands, and the largest populations established along both Florida coasts, Mexico’s Yucatan, and a number of estuaries throughout the Atlantic coast of Central America.
+A total of eight snook species are recognized, but only four — the Pacific black snook, Pacific white snook, the Mexican snook and the common snook — are known to exceed 20 pounds in weight.
+The latter is the most popular and widespread, ranging from North Carolina to northern Brazil.
+Pockets of fish reside in southeast Texas and various Caribbean islands, and there is recent evidence of populations expanding into the northern Gulf of Mexico.

 Displaying astonishing power for their size, snook have a knack for breaking off on submerged obstructions, which makes stopping hooked fish immediately a must.
 Smaller specimens include jumps in their repertoire of fighting moves, while those over 12 pounds resort to violent head shakes and thrashing to rid themselves of the hook.

 Proven tactics for snook include live-baiting, trolling swimming plugs along inlets and passes, canals and deep shorelines, and casting jigs, plugs, soft plastics or flies along beaches and around structures located near moving water.
-The current IGFA All-tackle World Record is 53 pounds, 10 ounces.
+The current

 Bluefish are ferocious predators known to even resort to cannibalism.